 Further, after providing you with the required notice and opportunity to “opt out,” we may use your CPNI, in a manner consistent with applicable law, to market additional communications-related services to you and conduct surveys in order to improve our service offerings.

-RTC will not use your CPNI for purposes other than those described above unless we first obtain your express “opt in” consent.
-For example, without such consent we will not use CPNI to market services not provided by RTC, and will not share your CPNI with third parties (subject to the limitations discussed below).
+Rye Telephone will not use your CPNI for purposes other than those described above unless we first obtain your express “opt in” consent.
+For example, without such consent we will not use CPNI to market services not provided by Rye Telephone, and will not share your CPNI with third parties (subject to the limitations discussed below).

-Limits on the disclosure of CPNI outside RTC.
+- Limits on the disclosure of CPNI outside Rye Telephone.

 Certain information about your long distance calls may be transmitted to your long distance company for billing purposes.
 We are also required by law to give competitive local exchange carriers access to customer databases for purposes of serving their customers, to exchange credit information with other carriers, and to provide listings (other than certain non-published and non-listed information) to directory publishers.

 We will disclose information as necessary to comply with law enforcement statutes, such as to comply with valid, properly issued, and legally-enforceable subpoenas, warrants and court orders.

 We may, where permitted by law, share CPNI with third parties where necessary to provide the services to which you subscribe, to protect our rights or property, and to protect users of our services and other carriers from fraudulent, abusive or unlawful use of services.